-South Wales Fire and Rescue Authority
+South Wales Fire and Rescue Authority / Commissioners

-South Wales Fire and Rescue Authority are responsible for providing an efficient and effective fire and rescue service to the communities of South Wales.
-The Authority covers 10 unitary Authority areas and until 5 February 2024 was made up of 24 elected members drawn from those authorities in proportion to the number of registered electors.
-From 6 February 2024 the governance functions of the existing Fire Authority were transferred to four appointed Commissioners.
+South Wales Fire and Rescue Authority / Commissioners are responsible for providing an efficient and effective fire and rescue service to the communities of South Wales.
+The Authority / Commissioners covers 10 unitary Authority / Commissioners areas and is made up of 24 elected members drawn from those authorities in proportion to the number of registered electors.

-The Authority incurs revenue spending on items, which are generally consumed within the year, and this is largely financed by contributions from the 10 constituent local authorities.
+The Authority / Commissioners incurs revenue spending on items, which are generally consumed within the year, and this is largely financed by contributions from the 10 constituent local authorities.
 For 2023/24, the proportions were as follows: